Prowler vs ScoutSuite vs cloud-audit: 572 Checks vs 94

 Unchanged (8): ...

 An exit code of 0 indicates no new findings (the situation has improved or remained unchanged).
 An exit code of 1 indicates a regression - something new has appeared or has worsened.
 Connect it to a cron job or a scheduled GitHub Actions workflow and you’ll be notified when your security posture deteriorates.
+You can see the full list of checks cloud-audit runs - from root MFA to OIDC trust policy validation - on the individual check pages.

 Cloud-Audit’s diff command fills that gap in the free CLI space - it produces a standalone comparison report (markdown, JSON) with categorized results (new/fixed/changed/unchanged) and exit codes designed for CI gating.
 No dashboard, no platform - just two JSON files in, comparison out.